 First, I had to create a few lists.
 Ideally, I wanted to create one for each brand.

-But because I use Podia to sell products, the only ActiveCampaign integration they had were to lists.
-That meant I had to create a different list for each product plus a list for each subscriber type.
+However, because I use Podia, the only ActiveCampaign integration they had was to lists.
+That meant I had to create a different list for each product.

 Then, I created some quick and dirty automations for anyone who subscribed to ActiveCampaign.
 So I created a few automations with just a few emails until I moved everything over and could fully flesh them out.